| | Why selection excellence is so elusive

 And there is certainly no consensus on how best to assess

 candidates for the attributes we cannot agree upon.
+Organizations struggle to take measure

 of the irregularly shaped openings into which candidates